 FirstEnergy is committed to providing our shareholders, customers and employees with comprehensive information on our strategies regarding environmental, social and governance (ESG) issues.
-Overall management of corporate responsibility, ESG-related issues and strategy rests with our Chief Executive Officer, Charles E. Jones, and President, Steven E. Strah.
+Overall management of corporate responsibility, ESG-related issues and strategy rests with our President and Chief Executive Officer, Steven E. Strah.
 Our Board of Directors provides oversight and feedback on related initiatives through an engaged Corporate Governance and Corporate Responsibility Committee, comprising four independent directors that meet five times per year.
 In addition, employees throughout the company participate in executing our corporate responsibility strategy and play a key role in helping us to meet our ESG objectives.

-We have a dedicated Corporate Responsibility team within our Strategy department that is overseen by FirstEnergy's Senior Vice President of Strategy.
+We have a dedicated Corporate Responsibility team within our Strategy department with oversight by FirstEnergy's Senior Vice President of Strategy.
 This team works to fully embed corporate responsibility into our company culture, develop initiatives that support our mission statement, exceed our stakeholders' ESG expectations, and ensure we are sustainable into the future.